 Start by rinsing the basmati rice thoroughly under running water for two minutes:

 This is a fundamental I learned long ago from The Science of Good Cooking (affiliate).
-Rinsing, not soaking, makes for the best rice.
+Rinsing, not soaking, makes for the best texture.
 This helps remove excess starch, which will give us more separate and fluffy grains later on.

 Prep the Aromatics